mccright/rrl/AudioBooks/README.md

 eBook: https://www.overdrive.com/media/4570319/a-thousand-ships
 By [Natalie Haynes](https://en.wikipedia.org/wiki/Natalie_Haynes)  (1974 – )

-Reading Notes: This is a humorous retells the mythology of the Trojan war from the perspective of women involved.
+Reading Notes: This is a humorous novel retells the mythology of the Trojan war from the perspective of women involved.
 I strongly recommend listening to this book because of the author's narration/performance.
 She is simply fantastic!
 She must love telling this story.
 See the [Wikipedia summary](https://en.wikipedia.org/wiki/A_Thousand_Ships) for a more thorough summary.

 Wikipedia summary: https://en.wikipedia.org/wiki/A_Thousand_Ships